Occupied Ukrainian city fears sham Russian referendum plans

 Fesenko, the analyst, says the referendum plan indicates Russia’s intention to occupy the region long-term.

-“In Crimea and Donbas, Russia had the support of the local population, but this is not the case in the south of Ukraine, where Ukrainians want to live in Ukraine.
-And this means that in the event of a long-term occupation, Russia risks facing a broad partisan movement,” Fesenko said.
+“In Crimea and Donbas, Russia had the support of the local population, but this is not the case in the south of Ukraine, where Ukrainians want to live in Ukraine,” Fesenko said.

-Olga, the teacher, regularly takes part.
-Previously a Russian speaker, she now refuses to utter the language.
-“I will never be able to communicate with Russians ever again.
-How can I feel about people who bomb maternity hospitals and children?” she said.
-“We were flourishing — and now they have ruined our lives.”

 Mayor Kolykhaiev said that after the warnings about a Russian referendum and mobilization there has been a panicked rush to leave.
-“The queues of people who want to leave our city have grown to five kilometers,” he said, adding that around a third of the city’s pre-war population of 284,000 has fled.
+“The queues of people who want to leave our city have grown to five kilometers,” he said, adding that around a third of the city’s 284,000 people have fled.

 Following Zelenskyy’s address to the nation, Olga sent a WhatsApp message to the AP: “The situation in Kherson is tense.
 My family and I want to leave … but now the Russian soldiers don’t allow it at all.
 It’s becoming more and more dangerous here.”